-Angelica Kaufmann was a Swiss-born artist and displayed artistic talent from a young age.
+Angelica Kauffmann was a Swiss-born artist who displayed artistic talent from a young age.
 She became a famous artist during her time in London, where she moved to after a period of traveling to Europe with her father.
 She managed to support herself successfully as a female artist and was well respected as such by her community.

 Virgil Writing his Epitaph at Brundisi (1785) by Angelica Kauffman; Carnegie Museum of Art, Public domain, via Wikimedia Commons